Kong Academy | Empowering Kids Through Play

 Your child’s journey of growth and learning doesn’t have to pause with the school year.
 Enroll them in our dynamic Afterschool Programs where every day is a new opportunity to explore their potential through play and movement.
 Sign up for Afterschool Programs here!
 And don’t forget, summer is just around the corner!
 Secure a spot in our exhilarating Summer Camps at Carkeek and Seward Parks, where the great outdoors transforms into a vibrant classroom of fun and discovery.
 Register for Summer Camps now!
 Ready to make learning an adventure your child looks forward to every day?
 Watch them thrive with Kong Academy!

-GET Access to the ULTIMATE PLAY DATE PACKAGE (value: $49) for FREE!
+GET Access to the ULTIMATE PLAY DATE PACKAGE (Value: $49) for FREE!

 Our Afterschool Programs